3 Surprising Health Benefits of Strength Training for Women

 An intense weight lifting session can burn up to 300 to 500 calories per hour.
 A major calorie burning per session if you ask me!

-Weight training has also been scientifically proven to boost BMR (basal metabolic rate) for up to 24 hours after workout.
+Weight training has also been scientifically proven to boost BMR (basal metabolic rate) for up to 24 hours after a workout.

 This is known as EPOC, or the afterburn effect, which in part helps fuel the repair of exercise-induced damage.